 Thank you for your interest in leading students abroad; we look forward to discussing your plans and ideas and assisting you with your program development.
-To get started, let's make sure your program is a faculty-led program.
-Here are the three qualities of a Faculty-Led Program:
+To get started, let's make sure your program is considered a Global Seminar.
+Here are the three qualities that make up a Global Seminar:

 1. For-Credit: This will be part of a course that participants will enroll in during their time abroad;